Municipal Accommodation Tax (MAT)

 Are hotels still charging a DMF or is it only the MAT?

-Sherri asked almost 3 years ago
+Sherri asked over 3 years ago

 All hotels and motels are legally required to charge the Municipal Accommodation Tax.
 If a property wishes to charge additional fees they can but it is not remitted to the Municipality and can not be applied to the calculation for the Municipal Accommodation Tax.